 Tooth Extraction Preparation

-If your dentist in Escondido CA has made the decision to perform a tooth extraction, then they will review all of your medical history.
-They will also ensure that you don’t have any allergies, that could well cause complications during the procedure.
+If your dentist in Escondido, CA, has decided to perform a tooth extraction, they will review all of your medical history.
+They will also ensure that you don’t have any allergies that could cause complications during the procedure.
 Your dentist may also take an X-ray of the area so they can find out the overall position and shape of your teeth.
-This will help them to decide if they can do the job themselves, or if they need to refer you to another professional.
-With a simple extraction, your dentist will use a local anesthetic so the area is numb.
+This will help them to decide if they can do the job themselves or if they need to refer you to another professional.
+With a simple extraction, your dentist will use a local anesthetic, so the area is numb.
 If you need to undergo a surgical extraction, your dentist may well use IV sedation.
 In this case, you need to make sure that you have someone who can take you home after.

 Healing after your Tooth Extraction

 Tooth extraction healing can range from a few days to a few weeks.
-The main thing that you need to do is make sure that you keep the area clean so that you can prevent any infection.
+The main thing that you need to do is make sure that you keep the area clean to prevent any infection.
 Immediately after the extraction, your dentist will place some gauze on the extraction site.
-This can be done up to 45 minutes to slow down the bleeding.
+It would be best if you kept the gauze in your mouth for 45 minutes to slow down the bleeding.
 It’s very normal for you to have some oozing in your socket for the first 12 hours or so after your extraction.
-It’s also important that you do not smoke and that you do everything you can to avoid rinsing your mouth vigorously for the next 24 hours.
+It’s also essential that you do not smoke and that you do everything you can to avoid rinsing your mouth vigorously for the next 24 hours.

-If you think you might need a tooth extraction in Escondido, CA, call Marler Campbell today to schedule an appointment.
+Call Marler Campbell today to schedule an appointment if you think you might need a tooth extraction in Escondido, CA.